Who we are

 Registered Charity No. 1187330

-A local organisation for the local community in and around Burton Upon Trent.
+Burton HOPE is a local charity for the local community in and around Burton Upon Trent.

 100% Staffed by local unpaid volunteers.